HeroesHQ/HEROES/README.md

 **WORK COLLECTION** This repository is intended to be a centralized location for users to provide feedback about the HEROES platform, suggest new features, or report any issues they encounter.
 It will allow us to maintain a transparent and open communication line with our user community.

+## Roadmap

+We organize work in bi-weekly sprints which you can track via [Heroes Milestones](https://github.com/HeroesHQ/HEROES/milestones).

 ## How to Contribute

 ### REQUEST WORK